 Introduction

-You might think that car scrapyards accept every car, but that’s not always true.
+Not all vehicles are welcome at car scrapyards, and many owners only find out after being turned away.
 Some car scrap yards refuse certain car models and leave owners confused and frustrated.
 You may wonder why a car scrapyard turns away a vehicle when its main job is to recycle old and unwanted cars.

-If you are trying to scrap a car in Canada, especially in the GTA, understanding why some models get rejected can save you time.
+If you are trying to scrap a car in Canada, especially in the GTA, understanding why scrapyards reject some cars can save you time.
 This blog explains the key reasons why some cars don’t qualify for scrapping, helping you make informed decisions when recycling your vehicle.

 1. Low Scrap Value

 Car scrapyards make money by selling metal and usable parts.
-If a car has low-value metal or limited resale parts, the salvage yard won’t take it.
+If a car contains low-value metals or few resalable parts, a salvage yard may refuse it.

 -